-MS. TIPPETT: And, I mean, the implication of that is this sense that there would be some apprehension of reality of the universe, which would be perfect.
+Ms. Tippett: And the implication of that is this sense that there would be some apprehension of reality of the universe, which would be perfect.
 It would be about stasis and perfection.
 But the way you’re seeing it now is more about the universe being about change and transformation in our knowledge and that being the state of things.

-MS. TIPPETT: Mm-hmm.
-And the nub of some of the difficulty you describe as this far too simplistic choice that I think people, maybe Americans in particular, have felt that they had to make between an idea that the universe is created or the idea that it is all some kind of cosmic accident.
+Ms. Tippett: And the nub of some of the difficulty you describe as this far too simplistic choice that I think people, maybe Americans in particular, have felt that they had to make between an idea that the universe is created or the idea that it is all some kind of cosmic accident.

-MS. TIPPETT: Do you have any …
+Ms. Tippett: Do you have any …

-MS. TIPPETT: I also want to talk about this idea of creation and of myth.
+Ms. Tippett: I also want to talk about this idea of creation and of myth.
 Because, Marcelo, you are not a religious person.
-Marilynne, you are certainly someone who, well, you preach and you teach the Old Testament and you are a big defender of John Calvin.
+Marilynne, you are certainly someone who — well, you preach and you teach the Old Testament and you are a big defender of John Calvin.

-MS. ROBINSON: You summed me up.
+Ms. Robinson: You summed me up. [laughs]

 It describes the emergence of the cosmos and of life in the world in stages.
 They don’t exactly line up with ours but still, you know, that’s an interesting insight.

-MS. TIPPETT: It’s almost an evolutionary account.
+Ms. Tippett: It’s almost an evolutionary account.

-MS. ROBINSON: It’s almost evolutionary.
+Ms. Robinson: It’s almost evolutionary.

 They didn’t have, of course, or perhaps would not have chosen to have the kind of language that we use for these kinds of things, but the general perception or intuition that you find in many ancient cultures — so far as I know, all of them — that there was a beginning.
 Even Hesiod describes the beginning.
 That’s a profound intuition that did not burst upon modern scientific sensibilities until Irwin Hubble, until the 20th century.
-You know, so you have people like Einstein and Bertrand Russell and so on who thought there was no reason to imagine that the universe had ever had to begin at all.
+So you have people like Einstein and Bertrand Russell and so on who thought there was no reason to imagine that the universe had ever had to begin at all.

-MS. TIPPETT: Right.
-Bertrand Russell.
+Ms. Tippett: Right, Bertrand Russell.
 You quote him: “The idea that things must have a beginning is really due to the poverty of our imagination.”

 So then I go and I look at cosmology in the 20th century, before we had data.
 And what happened?
 All the models, the theories that cosmologists use to explain the universe reproduced these mythic ideas.
 So there was a universe that was cyclic, just like the dancing of Shiva.
 There were universe that, at least on paper, were created out of a moment in time, which was Friedmann came up with this model in 1922 before Hubble confirmed it.
 Right?
 And then there was an eternal universe as well.